Phoenicolacerta kulzeri

-Phoenicolacerta kulzeri is a species of lizard in the family Lacertidae.
-The species is endemic to Western Asia.
+Phoenicolacerta kulzeri, also known commonly as Kulzer's Lizard, Kulzer's rock lizard, and the Petra lizard, is a species of lizard in the family Lacertidae.
+The species is native to Western Asia.

 Etymology

-The specific name, kulzeri, is in honor of German coleopterist Hans Kulzer (1889-1974), collector of the holotype.
+The specific name, kulzeri, is in honor of German coleopterist Hans Kulzer (1889–1974), collector of the holotype.

 Geographic range

-P. kulzeri is found in Jordan, Lebanon, and Syria.
+P. kulzeri is found in Israel, Jordan, Lebanon, and Syria.

 Habitat

 The natural habitat of P. kulzeri is rocky areas.